 - The granularity of path switch is per ProSe service.

-- UEs may further negotiate to determine which ProSe services to be are switched .
+- UEs may further negotiate to determine whether to perform path switching and/or which ProSe services to be are switched based on the path switching policy of target UE.

 - For the path switching from the a PC5 path to a Uu path, one of the UEs may notify the peer UE of being not able to perform the path switching (e.g., under congestion control or mobility restriction) or having no willing to perform the path switching to avoid the peer UE performing the path switching.

 - A make-before-break mechanism is used when path switching between PC5 and Uu, i.e., when path switching occurs the UEs prepare the target path to communicate with each other, then performing the path switching from the PC5 path to Uu path and vice versa and communicate over that target path, and at which point for former path may be released.